 The update comes a week after the state Supreme Court ruled that while lawmakers have made progress in a multiyear effort to fully fund basic education, they are not on track to meet next year’s deadline and will remain in contempt of court.

-Gov. Jay Inslee will release a supplemental budget proposal in December.
+Gov. Jay Inslee will release his supplemental budget proposal next month.

-Lawmakers will return to Olympia in January, and the House and Senate will each present their supplemental budget proposals during the 105-day legislative session.
+Legislative leaders in the House and Senate will release their budget proposals during the 60-day legislative session that begins in January.